skywind3000/vim-proposal/popup_window.md

 endfunc
 ```

 Popup window APIs is not responsible for any interactive functionalities.
-Instead of implementing a complex widget/event system (which is too complex), it is sane to let user to handle the interaction by `getchar()`.
+Instead of implementing a complex widget/event system (which is too complex), it is sane to let user to handle the input by `getchar()`.

 There can be a `popup.vim` script contains some predefined popup windows/dialogs and will be shipped with vim itself.
 User can use the primitive APIs and `getchar()` to implement other complex dialogs like a popup fuzzy finder or a command line history completion box.